Join a Watch Group

 Watch Group Leaders participate in facilitated trainings led by Montclair State Professors and anti-racism teaching experts, Bree Picower and Tanya Maloney.
-The first two sessions will provide racial literacy teachings using the films and other resources.
+The first two sessions provide racial literacy teachings using the films and other resources.
 The third session provides facilitation tools to help Watch Group leaders learn to navigate challenging conversations.
-The fourth will provide support to Watch Group Leaders once the viewings have started.
+The fourth provides support to Watch Group Leaders once the viewings have started.

 Where do the viewings take place?

 Participants watch the films on their own (through free access provided by MFEE) and meet in person or remotely (determined by the group itself) at least three times to discuss them.
 For example, a participant would watch Episodes 1 - 3 on their own and then debrief those episodes with their group, before moving on to the next three episodes.